 The Service Learning and Leadership Program at The Mary Louis Academy ensures that our students have an opportunity to make a real difference in the lives of the people in our global, local, and school communities.
-As freshmen, students apply for acceptance into this Service Program, and when accepted spend three years learning about and educating others on issues of Social Justice, Health, and the Environment in order to be able to confront challenges, and create solutions that will effect positive change.
+At the end of ninth grade, students apply for acceptance into the Service Program, and when accepted spend three years learning about and educating others on issues, such as social justice, poverty, hunger, and the environment, in order to be able to confront challenges and create solutions that will effect positive change.

 The SLL Program functions in two ways: through cyclical meetings during zero period and student involvement in the community.
 SLL students meet each cycle with their grade-level, during zero period (7:45-8:30).
 During this time, current events and on-going issues are discussed.
 The goal is to address these difficult topics and conversations in a safe space, where students and teachers can come together to collectively determine what might be some reasonable ways to address the topic at hand.
 In conjunction with in-class learning, students participate in community service and volunteer opportunities, in order to see first-hand the issues and topics discussed during zero periods.
 In this way SLL Program provides students with service opportunities; however, students are also encouraged to find their own, based on their own interests, and share those opportunities with fellow SLL members.